Chris Moon MBE was blow up by a landmine. A former soldier, he has also escaped from being held hostage and is an extreme marathon runner.

 Chris Moon – Health & Safety Speaker:

-It is now generally accepted that most well-run businesses are aiming for a 100% health and safety record.
+It is generally accepted that most well-run businesses are aiming for a 100% health and safety record.

-The moral responsibility of keeping staff safe at work, reputation issues and the considerable cost of a shutdown are now much more apparent.
+The moral responsibility of keeping staff safe at work, reputation issues, and the considerable cost of a shutdown are now much more apparent.

 Speaking topics include: